Mastering the 'apx pkgmanagers' Command (with examples)

 Explanation:

-• apx pkgmanagers create: This command initiates the interactive process for creating a new package manager configuration.
-During this process, users will be prompted to input the necessary information for the configuration, such as the package manager type, name, command, etc.
+• create: The action to initiate the interactive process of creating a new package manager configuration.
+When executed, this command prompts the user to input necessary details for the configuration, such as the name of the package manager and its specific settings.

 Use case 2: List all available package manager configurations